 quantities of bacteria and microbial fungi are present.
 It is one of the world's

 saltiest bodies of water, with 33.7% salinity.
 It is 8.6 times more salty than

 The Dead Sea was one of the world's first health resorts (for Herod the Great),

-Egyptian mummification to potash for fertilizers.
+mummification the Egyptian pharaohs to potash for fertilizers.
 People also use the salt and

-the minerals from the Dead Sea to create cosmetics and herbal sachets.
+the minerals from the Sea to create cosmetics and herbal sachets.